vue-styleguidist/vue-styleguidist/docs/docs/Development.md

 Styleguidist uses Markdown for documentation: each JavaScript code block is rendered as an interactive playground with [CodeMirror](http://codemirror.net/).
 To do that we extract all these code blocks using [Remark](http://remark.js.org/).

-Webpack loaders (see below) generate JavaScript modules with all used components with their documentation and examples and pass all that to a React app which renders the style guide.
+Webpack loaders (see below) generate JavaScript modules.
+In each of these modules, each component specified by the user is parsed with their documentation and examples.
+The whole module is then passed to a React app which renders the style guide.

 ## Webpack loaders and webpack configuration